haehn/danielhaehn.com/slides/UMB/a.md

 <img src='ai_limitations/perception_errors.png' class='myimg' ><br><span style='font-size:20px;position:absolute;left:20px'>Our work at IEEE Vis 2018</span>
 </div>

-Note: alcorn's work strike with a pose, inception network<br><br>later in my talk, i will discuss our work on graphical perception of machines<br><br>
+Note: alcorn's work strike with a pose, where a network can identify a school bus in the left image perfectly<br><br>later in my talk, i will discuss our work on graphical perception of machines<br><br>

 ---